 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - Faster buffer clearing: Supports a more advanced SD data transfer standard (UHS-II vs UHS-I).

 - More affordable: Was introduced into a lower priced segment (15 percent cheaper at launch).

 - More modern: Is somewhat more recent (announced 1 year and 1 month after the A7 II).

-Arguments in favor of the Sony Alpha A7 II:
+Advantages of the Sony Alpha A7 II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.

-- Sharper images: Has stabilization technology build-in to reduce the impact of hand-shake.
+- Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - More heavily discounted: Has been on the market for longer (launched in November 2014).